Facilities - Rowan University Environment, Health, and Safety Department

 The Environmental Health and Safety Office is here to help maintain a safe and healthy campus.
 We are dedicated to designing and evaluating an environment that is conducive to work, study, and residency.
 We encourage faculty, staff, and students to contact our office with any questions or concerns regarding the campus environment.

 Insure that the potable water throughout the university is safe for drinking and washing.

 Insure that our residence, academic, and administrative buildings provide a safe and comfortable environment to live and work in.

 Insure compliance with various regulatory requirements regarding generation, storage, and disposal of wastes.
-Wastes can be seperated into several categories including:
+Wastes can be separated into several categories including:

-Hazardous Waste, Radioactive Waste, Electronic Waste, Medical Waste, Rescyclable Waste, Food Waste and General Waste.
+Hazardous Waste, Radioactive Waste, Electronic Waste, Medical Waste, Recyclable Waste, Food Waste and General Waste.
 The primary goal of waste management is to create the least impact on our environment due to the disposal of our garbage.
-The best solurtion is to reduce the amount of waste generated to the smallest amount possible.
+The best solution is to reduce the amount of waste generated to the smallest amount possible.
 After that, our attention turns to Recycling.

 Occupational Safety Training